-Tips for preventing caregiver burnout starts with understanding that from the first day you start to be a family caregiver to the time of your family member’s passing, you will experience a wide range of emotions, physical and emotional exhaustion and changes in many of the relationships you presently enjoy.
+Tips for preventing caregiver burnout starts with understanding.
+Caregiving is intermittent and unpredictable.
+From the first day you start to be a family caregiver… to the time of your family member’s passing.
+You will experience a wide range of emotions.
+You will have physical and emotional exhaustion.
+You will also experience changes in many of the relationships you presently enjoy.

 What are the warning signs of caregiver burnout?